Wong Chen

-Wong Chen is currently a member of the Special Select Committee on Finance and Economy alongside several other Members of Parliament from the government and opposition.
+Wong Chen (黄基全 (黃基全, Huáng Jīqúan); born 18 December 1968) is a Malaysian politician and lawyer who has served as Non-executive Chairman of the Malaysia Debt Ventures Berhad (MDV) since May 2023, Chairman of the International Relations and Trade Select Committee from December 2019 to May 2020 and again since May 2023 as well as the Member of Parliament (MP) for Subang since May 2018.
+He served as the MP for Kelana Jaya from May 2013 to May 2018.
+He was also a member of the Finance and Economy Select Committee.
+He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition and formerly Pakatan Rakyat (PR) coalitions.

 Background

 Wong Chen was born in Assunta Hospital, Petaling Jaya in 1968 and spent his early childhood in Kuala Lumpur and Kota Bharu, Kelantan.
-Wong Chen’s father was a self-made businessman, whereas his mother was a homemaker.
+Wong Chen's father was a self-made businessman, whereas his mother was a homemaker.
 He has three siblings, two brothers and a sister.
-Although Wong Chen was born in Petaling Jaya, he spent much of his early years in Kota Bharu where his father’s business was based and this was also where he received his primary education.
+Although Wong Chen was born in Petaling Jaya, he spent much of his early years in Kota Bharu where his father's business was based and this was also where he received his primary education.
 Wong Chen continued his studies by attending United World College of South East Asia in Singapore.
-Subsequently after completing secondary school, he furthered his academic education by reading Law and receiving his law degree from the University of Warwick.
+Subsequently, after completing secondary school, he furthered his academic education by reading Law and receiving his law degree from the University of Warwick.

 After graduating university, Wong Chen returned to his hometown of Kota Bharu and started practicing law.
 During his tenure in Kota Bharu, he also did community work by helping the rural poor and powerless through the local legal aid bureau.
 After spending five years back in his hometown, he then moved to Kuala Lumpur where he became a lawyer specialising in corporate law and information technology.
-It was during the 1997 Asian Financial Crisis that he began to develop strong feelings within Malaysian politics especially in the wake of the Reformasi Movement.
+It was during the 1997 Asian financial crisis that he began to develop strong feelings within Malaysian politics especially in the wake of the Reformasi Movement.